-The Scherrer Laboratory investigates the identity of the sensory (A), spinal (B), and brain (C) neurons that constitute pain neural circuits, and the molecular mechanisms that control neural activity and behavior associated with pain perception and analgesia
+Studies conducted in the Scherrer Lab identify the different types of neurons that constitute pain neural circuits in nerves (left, dorsal root ganglion neurons), spinal cord (middle, dorsal horn neurons), and brain (right, amygdala neurons), and the molecular mechanisms that control neural activity and behavior associated with pain perception and opioid analgesia.

-Pain is normally an acute, physiological sensation that we experience when our body is exposed to noxious and potentially damaging stimuli (e.g. noxious heat of an open flame).
-The unpleasantness of pain drives us to engage adaptive behaviors for avoiding these stimuli and favoring healing.
+Pain is normally an acute sensory and emotional state that we experience when our body is exposed to noxious and potentially damaging stimuli (e.g., noxious heat of an open flame).
+The unpleasantness of pain drives us to engage in adaptive behaviors for avoiding these stimuli and favoring healing.
 However, when chronic, pain is a disease that severely affects the quality of life of many patients.
-Injuries or diseases (trauma, diabetes, arthritis, cancer, etc) can induce neuroplasticity in somatosensory circuits that leads to miscoding of sensory information: pain can then become spontaneous and be perceived in the absence of actual stimuli, and normally innocuous stimuli such as light touch or warmth can generate excruciating pain.
+Thus, injuries or diseases (e.g., trauma, diabetes, arthritis, cancer) induce neuroplasticity in somatosensory circuits that lead to chronic pain: pain can then be perceived in the absence of actual stimuli (spontaneous pain), and normally innocuous stimuli such as light touch can generate excruciating pain (allodynia).